 You can see this by going to Main Menu > Data Sources > Under the Files data source, click on the Gear Icon (Edit Data Source) > This is in the directory tree window.
-Please make sure NOT to have X1 Search index the following directories:
+Please make sure X1 Search is NOT indexing the following directories:

 C:\ - There is no need to index everything in the C: drive.
 Be more selective.
 See Below.

-C:\Program Files directory and any sub-directories within (This is where X1 and other programs are installed and run from).
+C:\Program Files directory and any sub-directories within (This is where X1 and other 64 bit programs are installed and ran from).

-C:\Program Files (x86) directory and any sub-directories within (This is where the 32 bit programs are installed and run from).
+C:\Program Files (x86) directory and any sub-directories within (This is where the 32 bit programs are installed and ran from).

 C:\ProgramData (This is where other program data is store).